tlccstudio/simplenft/README.md

 *Simple NFT solves this issue on the front end, while keeping smart contract CPU under control.*

 A single get_table_rows request will return all data related to an NFT entry, including all holders up to 1,000 holders.

+Furthermore, lower_bound and upper_bound get_table_rows on the holders nft.holders table may provide
+the quantity of all NFT held by a single account, specifically the nft_id and the quantity they own.

 ## CPU Usage